dennislee22/fraud-detection-utility/README.md

 The final output is a feature matrix where each row represents a consumer's year-long behavior, described by 12 deviation values.
 This is what our model will learn from.

 ## Step 3: Model Selection - Why IsolationForest?
-For unsupervised anomaly detection, `solationForest` is an excellent and highly recommended algorithm.
+For unsupervised anomaly detection, `IsolationForest` is an excellent and highly recommended algorithm.

 How it Works:
 Imagine trying to describe a single "abnormal" data point in a large crowd.
 It's often easier to isolate it than to describe the entire "normal" crowd. `IsolationForest` is built on this principle.
 It creates a forest of random decision trees.
 The core idea is that anomalies are "few and different," meaning they are easier to separate from the rest of the data.
 In a random tree, a fraudulent data point will likely be isolated with fewer splits, resulting in a shorter path from the root of the tree.
 The model calculates an "anomaly score" based on this average path length.